gencat/participa/docs/HOW_TO_UPGRADE.md

       This module changes "Assembly" translation for "Governing council".
 In catalan, "Assamblea" for "Consell rector". and overwrite the file "highlighted_assemblies".

       Modified files are:
-      * "app/views/decidim/assemblies/pages/home/highlihted_assemblies.html.erb" -> In this file, copy and paste the original file, and limit the number of assemblies to show.
-(This is necessary to do so until content_blocks are limited to 4 elements.)
       * "config/locales/" -> You need to add the new locales added in Decidim, and change the string "Assembly" to the "Governing council"